llm-d-incubation/llm-d-infra/quickstarts/guides/wide-ep-lws/README.md

 ## Overview

-- This example demonstrates how to deploy DeepSeek-R1-0528 using vLLM's P/D disaggregation support with NIXL in a wide expert parallel pattern with LeaderWorkerSets
-- This "path" has been validated on a Cluster with 16xH200 GPUs split across two nodes with InfiniBand networking
+This guide demonstrates how to deploy DeepSeek-R1-0528 using vLLM's P/D disaggregation support with NIXL in a wide expert parallel pattern with LeaderWorkerSets.
+This guide has been validated on a cluster with 16xH200 GPUs split across two nodes with InfiniBand networking.

 > WARNING: We are still investigating and optimizing performance for other hardware and networking configurations